jillesvangurp/rankquest-studio/src/jsMain/resources/demo.md

 For this we use a small data set of 732 quotes from famous movies and three different configurations that allow you to explore this:

-- Movie quotes search: uses the querylight library with a simple tf/idf index.
+- Movie quotes search: uses the [querylight](https://github.com/jillesvangurp/querylight) library with a simple tf/idf index.
 - Movie quotes with ngrams: similar but it uses ngrams instead of terms.
 The metrics for this are a bit less iteresting.
 - ES based movie search.
-Relies on an external elasticsearch that you have to run locally
+Relies on an external elasticsearch.

 ## Loading the test case